cdlib/eschol-ui/README.md

 Other, less-common nested parts in the UI library include [pseudo-classes](https://www.w3schools.com/css/css_pseudo_classes.asp) and [pseudo-elements](https://www.w3schools.com/css/css_pseudo_elements.asp).

-### Chunks of Styles with Sass Placeholders and Mixins
+### Chunks of Common Styles

 Components and objects frequently have chunks of common styles used within them.
 This is made possible by Sass placeholders and mixins.

+#### Sass Placeholders

+A Sass placeholder looks like a normal CSS class, except that it starts with a percent sign instead of a period, like this: `%c-block`.
+After the placeholder class, a regular class-based selector will follow, containing the Sass directive `@extend` with the name of the placeholder class.

-A Sass placeholder is written as a selector starting with a percent sign, then "extended" into another selector.
-For example, `%c-flower` is the placeholder and its styles get added to `.c-flower__pedals`:
+For example, `%c-flower` is the placeholder and its styles get applied to `.c-flower__pedals`:

 ```scss
 %c-flower {